-A faculty member is authorized to ask a student to leave the classroom or other academic setting if the faculty member deems necessary.
-If the faculty member takes such actions, she/he shall notify the Office of Academic Affairs within 24 hours.
+A faculty member is authorized to ask a student to leave the classroom or other academic setting if the faculty member deems such action necessary.
+If the faculty member takes such actions, he/she shall notify the Office of Academic Affairs within 24 hours.
 The Office of Academic Affairs will share this information with the Dean of Students Office.
-If, upon consultation with Dean of Students Office, it is determined that the student presents a risk, the Office of Academic Affairs will request that the faculty member complete a Disruptive Behavior in an Academic Setting Report.
-This report documents the events that occurred in this incident and take appropriate action which may include initiate interim removal, and the initiation of an investigation and judicial proceeding.
+If, upon consultation with the Dean of Students Office, it is determined that the student presents a risk, the Office of Academic Affairs will request that the faculty member complete a Disruptive Behavior in an Academic Setting Report.
+This report documents the events that occurred in this incident.